 - How to plan, run, analyse and debrief high-quality playtest studies

-- The importance of building relationships with game teams
+- Tactics to build relationships with game teams

 - How to start a career in user research